The Best Foolproof White Sourdough Bread Recipe

 Sourdough Bread Ingredients

-White sourdough bread only contains flour, water, salt, and a sourdough starter.
+White sourdough bread only contains bread flour, water, salt, and a sourdough starter.

 sourdough ingredients mixed together